yuchenz/structured_temporal_relations_corpus/README.md

-# Temporal Dependency Structure Corpus
+# Temporal Dependency Tree (TDT) Corpus

-Temporal Dependency Structure Corpus is a collection of Chinese news reports and fairy tale stories annotated with time expressions, events, and temporal relations.
+Temporal Dependency Tree Corpus is a collection of Chinese news reports and fairy tale stories annotated with time expressions, events, and temporal relations.
 Temporal relations in this corpus are represented as a dependency tree structure for each article.
-Detailed descriptions about Temporal Dependency Tree Structures can be found in [our paper](https://arxiv.org/pdf/1808.07599.pdf).
+Detailed descriptions about Temporal Dependency Tree structures can be found in [our paper](https://arxiv.org/pdf/1808.07599.pdf).

 ## Corpus Statistics